An Additional FAQ for current students is available here

 Claremont, CA 91711-5917

-For every package or item with a tracking number you receive, you will receive an automated email from the manager of the Mail Center (Alane Caldwell) letting you know that the package has arrived.
+For every package or item with a tracking number you receive, you will receive an automated email from the manager of the Mail Center (Alane Caldwell, ACaldwel@scrippscollege.edu ) letting you know that the package has arrived.
 The subject line will tell you the size of the package (box, flat or tube) which helps us find the package(s).
 The email will also give you other information about the package such as the sender and any other information we feel would be helpful.

-We can also arrange for an automated text message to be sent for each package, but this will require student sign up during orientation because we need to know the cell phone carrier name for our system to be able to send the message.
+We can also arrange for an automated text message to be sent for each package, but this will require student sign up during Orientation because we need to know the cell phone number for our system to be able to send the message.
 You may also send us an email at Tmailrm@scrippscollege.edu to sign up for texts before you arrive.
 We just need your full legal name (as there may be others with your same nickname) and cell phone number.

 We recommend putting your box number on anything that will arrive here, just in case there is other information missing on the label or if the label has been damaged so we can look you up.
-Be sure to inform parents, grandparents, or anyone else who may send you letters or packages of your box number.
-Letters that are missing the box number may be delayed while we look up the correct box number.
+Be sure to inform parents, grandparents, or anyone else who may send you items of your box number.
+Letters that are addressed without the box number may be delayed while we look up the correct box number.

 This scenario happens mostly with new phones, expensive electronic items, credit cards, or other cases where a company does not allow the “ship to” name to be different than the “bill to” name.
 Sometimes they will allow adding the student’s box number, which helps in verifying the correct recipient.
 If you are aware that this may happen, please notify us as soon as possible so we know what to do when we receive it.
 We do our best to determine who the actual recipient is, but if a recipient cannot be determined, we will return mail and packages the following day.

-During New Student Orientation, packages for first year students are picked up at Vita Nova Hall Auditorium, one courtyard over from the mailroom.
+During New Student Orientation, packages for first years are picked up at Vita Nova Hall Auditorium, one courtyard over from the mailroom.
 You will need to have your brand new Scripps College ID before picking up.
-Parents or family members picking up for students while they are taking part in Orientation programming will also need to bring that ID in order to pick up packages.
+Parents picking up for students will need to bring your student’s ID also.